willyowi/News_News/README.md

-## News Highlight is a web application meant to nring people up to speed on the current affairs
+## News Highlight is a web application meant to bring people up to speed on the current affairs
 ### June 28th, 2019
 #### By Owino Wilson